 Larger CoCs often find it easier to manage the count by breaking the region up into smaller count areas.
-The Command Center contains mapping tools that enable a count administrator to define these sub-regions simply by clicking a map too choose which Census Area Block Groups are to be included within the sub-region.
+The Command Center contains mapping tools that enable a count administrator to define these sub-regions simply by clicking a map to choose which Census Tracts are to be included within the sub-region.

 These sub-regions can then have count teams assigned and quotas established for each team for criteria such as total volunteers and number of people with cars.
 Regions that choose to include Volunteer Registration and Management can also pre-assign volunteers.
 Click here for more info.